 Elana Mintz Elana is the founder of Urban Adventure Squad and executive director of Urban Learning and Teaching Center, a D.C.-based, nonprofit organization that provides education support to working families on days when schools are closed, and which seeks to integrate community-based, experiential learning programs in the K-12 curriculum.
 Elana spent over 20 years in editorial and communications positions at CNA, the Brookings Institution, the National Conference of State Legislatures, and Congressional Quarterly.
 Her two older children were founding members of Urban Adventure Squad.

 Christy Brock is director of programming for UAS.
 She researches, develops curricula for, and leads all UAS programs.
 She is the Squad’s best resource for magical, not-to-be-missed, family-friendly places in D.C., but she won't divulge all Squad secrets!
 Christy graduated from American University in 2008 with a literature degree, and has cared for and taught children since then.
 Before becoming UAS director of programming, she was a nanny and taught preschool at Washington Hebrew Congregation's Early Childhood Center.
-Christy is certified in First Aid and CPR, and is a certified Freedom Barre Instructor and avid runner.
+Christy is certified in First Aid and CPR, and is a certified Freedom Barre Instructor.

 Brielle Brookins is working on her Ph.D. in developmental psychology at Howard University, where she earned her undergraduate degrees in psychology and sociology.
 She has been a counselor in the aftercare program at Janney Elementary, a mentor with Big Brother Big Sister, a tutor at For the Love of Children, and a summer camp counselor for the YMCA.
 Brielle is certified in First Aid and CPR.